tidev/alloy/README.md

 - *Complex*: a more complex example that shows decomposing a view into subviews
 - *Widget*: an example of building a widget and then using it in an app
 - *Simple Model*: an example of a model based system that includes migrations
+- *Multiplatform*: an example of building a multi screen app

 Issues to be resolved: